 Tuesday and Thursday – Astronomy with Jeannie Fulbright

 Friday – Herbs, herbs, herbs!
 Here are some resources we use for that:

-Tuesdays and Thursdays also find us involved in Activity Girls at church, Cub Scouts and book groups.
+Tuesdays and Thursdays also find us involved in Activity Girls at church and book groups.
 Each day will involve chores of some kind, especially for my older two as they’re learning a lot of adult skills like cooking and laundry this year.